Tweets by @NYFedResearch

 Hear from RAs about their experience at the New York Fed.

-portrait of Kartik Athreya New York Fed Director of Research Kartik Athreya spoke to pre-doctoral economics students about the individual challenge of “getting into, and then through, a respected Ph.D. program” and the broader topic of the importance of diversity in economics.
+portrait of Kartik Athreya New York Fed Director of Research Kartik Athreya spoke to pre-doctoral economics students about the individual challenge of “getting into, and then through, a respected Ph.D. program.”

 Former Director of Research Beverly Hirtle spoke about her career path from studying economics in college to leadership roles at the New York Fed in a St. Louis Fed podcast on Women in Economics. offsite